lars-quaedvlieg/WALL-M/README.md

       OPENAI_API_KEY: xxxxxxxxx
     ```

-3. Start the Docker containers (one for IRIS, one for Jupyter):
+3. Change your directory to hackupc-2024
     ```Shell
+    cd hackupc-2024
+    ```

+4. Start the Docker containers (one for IRIS, one for Jupyter):
+    ```Shell
     docker-compose up
     ```
+5. Once loaded, navigate to http://localhost:8888/lab to access the notebook.
+To view the container information, run in a new terminal:
+    ```Shell
+    docker-compose ps
+    ```

 ### Using your local Python environment

+#### Note: if you used the previous method (Jupyter container), you will need to stop the previous docker container before running the following steps, as they will try to use the same port (Alternatively, use a different port)

 2. Install IRIS Community Edtion in a container:
     ```Shell